New Jersey Route 49: Salem County

-Route 49 heads southwest on Broadway from an interchange with the New Jersey Turnpike, I-295, and US 40 in the community of Deepwater in Pennsville Township, Salem County near the Delaware Memorial Bridge.
+Route 49 heads southwest on Broadway from an interchange with the New Jersey Turnpike, I-295, and US 40 in the community of Deepwater in Pennsville Township, Salem County, near the Delaware Memorial Bridge.
 North of here, the road continues to the north as US 130.
 Route 49 passes through residential and commercial areas of Pennsville, turning to the south-southeast and passing west of Pennsville Memorial High School.
-The route intersects County Route 630 (Fort Mott Road) before it continues into farmland.
-Route 49 then intersects the southern terminus of County Route 551 (Hook Road and County Route 632 (Lighthouse Road).
+The route intersects CR 630 (Fort Mott Road) before it continues into farmland.
+Route 49 then intersects the southern terminus of CR 551 (Hook Road and CR 632 (Lighthouse Road).
 It crosses the Salem River into Salem and becomes Front Street.

-In Salem, the route intersects County Route 657 (Griffith Street) at a crossing of the SMS Rail Lines' Salem Branch line and makes a right turn.
+In Salem, the route intersects CR 657 (Griffith Street) at a crossing of the SMS Rail Lines' Salem Branch line and makes a right turn.
 It turns left onto Broadway and forms the main business district of the town.
-In downtown Salem, Route 49 intersects County Route 625 (Chestnut Street), the southern terminus of Route 45 (Market Street), and County Route 665 (Walnut Street).
-It crosses County Route 658 (Keasbey Street/York Street) and enters Quinton Township, becoming Main Street and heading into agricultural areas.
-Route 49 heads east, meeting County Route 650 (Hancocks Bridge Road) and County Route 653 (Action Station Road).
-It crosses the Alloway Creek into the community of Quinton, where it intersects the southern terminus of County Route 581 (Quinton Alloway Road) and County Route 654 (Sickler Street).
-The route leaves Quinton and intersects County Route 626 (Jericho Road), continuing southeast into wooded areas, where Route 49 crosses County Route 667 (Pecks Corner Road) and County Route 647 (Telegraph Road/Jericho Road).
+In downtown Salem, Route 49 intersects CR 625 (Chestnut Street), the southern terminus of Route 45 (Market Street), and CR 665 (Walnut Street).
+It crosses CR 658 (Keasbey Street/York Street) and enters Quinton Township, becoming Main Street and heading into agricultural areas.
+Route 49 heads east, meeting CR 650 (Hancocks Bridge Road) and CR 653 (Action Station Road).
+It crosses the Alloway Creek into the community of Quinton, where it intersects the southern terminus of CR 581 (Quinton Alloway Road) and CR 654 (Sickler Street).
+The route leaves Quinton and intersects CR 626 (Jericho Road), continuing southeast into wooded areas, where Route 49 crosses CR 667 (Pecks Corner Road) and CR 647 (Telegraph Road/Jericho Road).